home The Bird Journal images ideas words websites contact resume links meta DallasArtsRevue

 Dallas Arts Revue having online rebirth, a story about me and DallasArtsRevue was in Tom Sime's Arts Out There column in The Dallas Morning News, Thursday July 27, 2000

-There was a photograph of me moo-ing at a showing of Roger Winter's cow art on the inside-back facing-page of the November 1992 edition of D-Magazine.
+A photograph of me moo-ing at a showing of former SMU Art Instructor Roger Winter's cow paintings on the inside-back facing-page of the November 1992 edition of D-Magazine.
 Tom Landry and Trammell Crow are playing monopoly in an adjacent photograph, also by Andy Hanson.

 My latest email address is always on the Contact page.